 After all the trouble you go to in order to keep good minutes for your corporation, don't forget to keep your corporate meeting minutes somewhere safe and accessible.
 Set up a process for keeping minutes in a corporate records book, or "in the cloud," in a password-protected file.

-Not Including an Attorney as an Advisor to Your Board of Directors
+Add an Attorney to Your Board of Directors

-Whether your corporation is private or public (with publicly traded shares), you should have an attorney advising you on how to take corporate minutes, and to be in attendance at important board meetings to make sure you and your board are protected.
+Whether your corporation is private or public or non-profit, you should have an attorney advising you on how to take corporate minutes, and to be in attendance at important board meetings to make sure you and your board are protected.